The Complete Infant Tent Camping Packing List

-Diapers and Bathroom Stuff:
+Diapers and Bathroom Stuff

 - Diaper Rash Cream

-Bring the standard amount of diapers you use at home, bring at least an extra day’s worth of diapers.
+Bring the standard amount of diapers you use at home, and then bring at least an extra day’s worth of diapers.
 We ran out once and were forced to use whatever brand we could scrounge up at the dollar store because that was the closest thing within 20 miles to the campground.
 We made it, but I would have rather had the brand we knew and trusted.